giri0712/SiGo/README.md

 ## What is SiGo?

 SiGo is a backend market terminal that tracks live MCX (Multi Commodity Exchange) precious metals pricing — Gold, Gold Mini, Silver, and more.
 It scrapes live data, caches it in memory, and exposes it via a clean REST API and WebSocket feed.
-A lightweight static frontend is included for live visualization.I have vibe coded the front-end part with Claude code
+A lightweight static frontend is included for live visualization.I have vibe coded the front-end part with Claude code.

 ---